samueldr-wip/nix-build-release.nix-action/README.md

 Supports the following: `[ "DeterminateSystems/magic-nix-cache" "none" ]`.

-Use "none" to disable or bring your own.
+Use `none` to disable or bring your own.

 <!-- ACTION.YML INPUTS END -->